 Students in the Joint MSW/PhD Program must coordinate their 400-level field placement with the Field Education Office.
-For more information, visit Full-Time MSW Student Resources and click on Field Handbook.
+For more information, visit the MSW Field Education page, and read the Field Handbook.
 Note that PhD students in the Joint Program have a more restricted set of choices for their field unit.